spree-contrib/spree_product_groups/README.md

 Spree extension for Product Group and Scope.
 This functionality was removed from Spree 1.1 and into this extension.

-You can read more about product groups http://guides.spreecommerce.com/scopes_and_groups.html

 Installation
 ============